Re-Homing a Greyhound

 4) I don’t have the time to spend with my dog like I used to.
 Should I return it so it will get more attention?

-Nearly all of our adopters are very busy with jobs, kids, after school activities etc. We can’t promise that the next home will have any more time to spend with the dog than you do and can almost guarantee that they will not.
-Most homes don’t have time to walk the dog every day and most dogs spend most of the day sleeping on the couch waiting for their families to come home from work.
+Nearly all of our adopters are very busy with jobs, kids, after school activities etc. We can’t promise that the next home will have any more time to spend with the dog than you do.
+We can almost guarantee that they will not.
+Most homes don’t have time to walk the dog every day and most greyhounds spend most of the day sleeping on the couch waiting for their families to come home from work.
 Dogs have no idea that their life could be better and adjust to what their life is.
-Unless your dog is acting miserable because of your schedule change, chances are it will be happier staying with the family it loves.
+Unless your dog is acting miserable, because of your schedule change, chances are it will be happier staying with the family it loves.
 By re-homing your dog, your guilt about the situation would be gone, but you can’t explain it to the dog.
 Your dog will feel abandoned or lost and will be miserable without the family it loves.
 "Perfect Homes" are few and far between.
 If we only adopted to "perfect" homes, most of us would not have greyhounds.

 Don’t let anyone make you feel bad about crating a greyhound for a long period of time.
 They spent most of the day and night in crates at the track and they sleep 18 or more hours a day anyway.
 If they are sleeping, there isn’t much difference in sleeping in a crate or on a couch.
-For other breeds it might be a problem, but not for lazy greyhounds that are used to that lifestyle already.
-Dog walkers are a good solution to break up the day if your schedule doesn’t allow you to come home to give the dog a potty break within a reasonable time frame.
+For other breeds it might be a problem, but not for lazy greyhounds, that are used to that lifestyle already.
+Dog walkers are a good solution to break up the day if your schedule doesn’t allow you to come home, to give the dog a potty break, within a reasonable time frame.
 If you have a fenced yard, a doggy door can keep your greyhound from having to go too long without a potty break.

 5) I have had a change in my financial situation and I really can’t afford to take care of a dog in the way I would like to, should I give it up?

 We would all like the best money can buy for our family members.
 We would like to feed our dog the best quality kibble or fancy homemade diet, but most of us can’t afford that.
 Most of us can’t afford to feed ourselves the way we would like to eat either, and find ourselves getting fast food off of the $1 menu.
-If you have to feed your dog cheap food until things get better, don’t worry about it.
+If you have to feed your dog cheap food, until things get better, don’t worry about it.
 Some adopters feed the good foods we recommend and some choose to feed the cheapest food, even when they can afford better.
 We can’t promise your dog will get better nutrition in another home.

 If you can’t afford the latest in medical care for your dog, join the club.
 Few of us can either.
 If you can’t afford basics like heartworm meds or a rabies shot talk to your adoption group.
 There might be someone that can help you out until things get better.
 Often groups will help rather than having to put the dog through the trauma of re-homing.
 Don’t feel bad about not being able to afford expensive medical treatments for your dog.
 Many of us have had to skip yearly medical, eye, or dental exams for ourselves or our pets for financial reasons.